absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 In the case of the multiply connected nodes, can you come up with a structural solution which allows us to make arbitrary graphs in a garbage collected setting or safe in a C++/Rust setting?

+## m1::e3 - Gathering Histograms
+Extend the program in ```code::gpu_histogram``` with a shader which uses the gathering paradigm, instead of scattering.

+??? note "Hints"

+    * If the data is unsorted, each thread or work group will need to run through the entire data set.

 ## GPU Programming
 This serves as both one of the few instances where we can explicitly program parts of the memory hierarchy (shared memory resides in the L1 cache), but also as an introduction to parallel thinking, which you will